martinkaru/yii2-payment/README.md

 ```

 ## Usage
 Overwrite `PaymentHandlerBase` class and at least the method `getConfiguration`.
+Complement the two configuration files
-Complement `demo-config.php` with your account details and locations of key and certificate files.
+with your account details and locations of key and certificate files.
+You can just copy the files from under `examples/config`.

 ```php
 class MyPaymentHandler extends \opus\payment\PaymentHandlerBase {